 - Katharina Merz, Assistant, IDeA-Coordination

-- Dr. Telse Nagler, Post-doc Researcher, Development of Successful Learning
+- PD Dr. Telse Nagler, Academic Staff, Development of Successful Learning

 - Gabriele Naumann-Dietzsch, Assistant, Cognitive Development

-- Dr. Andreas Neubauer, Associated Researcher, Intensive Longitudinal Data
+- Prof. Dr. Andreas Neubauer, Associated Researcher, Cognitive Development

-- Dr. Björn Rump, Head of Unit, IDeA-Laboratories
+- Dr. Björn Rump, Head of Unit, IDeA Labs

-- Marisa Rüsenberg, Doctoral Candidate, Development of Successful Learning
+- Marisa Rüsenberg, M.Ed., Doctoral Candidate, Development of Successful Learning

 - Mirijam Schaaf, M.Sc., Doctoral Candidate, Individualised Interventions